radicle-dev/radicle-upstream/DEVELOPMENT.md

 To perform a release run: `git checkout master && yarn release` and follow the instructions.

-Once the release PR branch is merged into master a build will be triggered on Buildkite, this will build Upstream for both Linux and macOS (unsigned).
+Once the release PR branch is merged into master, a build will be triggered on Buildkite, this will build Upstream for both Linux and macOS (unsigned).

 <details>
-<summary>This is what a typical release looks like</summary>
+<summary>Commands to prepare a release</summary>

 ```sh
 $ git checkout master